 29%

-“You do have choices to make that impact the outcome of the story, so I'm really looking forward to seeing how it ends.
+“You do have choices to make that impact the output of the story, so I'm really looking forward to seeing how it ends.
 It has a certain degree of replayability.”

-“With two player characters, each of whom can be good or bad, and a number of NPCs contributing to the story's end (some in cosmetic ways), the replayability value is quite decent.”
+“With two player characters, each of whom can be good or bad, and a number of NPCs each contributing to the story's end (granted, some in cosmetic ways), the replayability value is quite decent.”

 “It's only replayable because there are certain achievements locked behind choosing consistent options of a particular path throughout a playthrough.”

-“The story is ok, but no replayability; the dialogues are ok, the decisions are a bit dumb and the characters are a bit dumb as well.”
+“The story is okay, but there is no replayability.
+The dialogues are okay, the decisions are a bit dumb, and the characters are a bit dumb as well.”

 “Even though, here comes the main problem of the game (at least from my point of view) - replayability is poor because you can't skip already seen scenes.”